antonmi/espec/README.md

 [![Build Status](https://travis-ci.org/antonmi/espec.svg?branch=master)](https://travis-ci.org/antonmi/espec)
 [![Hex.pm](https://img.shields.io/hexpm/v/espec.svg?style=flat-square)](https://hex.pm/packages/espec)

-##### ESpec is a BDD test framework for Elixir.
+##### ESpec is a BDD testing framework for Elixir.

-It is NOT a wrapper around ExUnit but a completely new test framework written from scratch.
+It is NOT a wrapper around ExUnit but a completely new testing framework written from scratch.

 ESpec is inspired by RSpec and the main idea is to be close to its perfect DSL.